-In Wayward, there is a large focus on simulation, survival and openness.
+In Wayward, there is a large focus on simulation, exploration, and discovery.
 There are no classes; there are no levels.
 Progression of your character depends on individual skill and stat gains by your interactions with items or objects in the world.
 You are free to play and explore the game in any fashion you wish.

 “All crafting and survival buffs, just cross out the rest of your weekend now.”Read More